-In the Maple Creek and Battleford, Saskatchewan.
-The Maple Creek cared for by the Town of Battleford.
+There are RCMP Cemeteries at Maple Creek and Battleford, Saskatchewan.
+The Maple Creek Cemetery is full.
+The Battleford Cemetery is cared for by the Town of Battleford.
 There is ample room for more burials, however, there are believed to be unmarked graves in the cemetery.
 So, until this issue has been rectified, no more burials will be allowed.